Pennsylvania Telemarketing Fraud Laws

-Learn More About Your Legal Options with a Free Evaluation
+Learn More About Your Legal Options: Talk to a Defense Attorney Today

 Fraud in general is taken seriously in Pennsylvania and other states, including fraud committing over the telephone.
 But sometimes there's a fine line between what is considered fraud and what is fair game.
-If you have been charged with telemarketing fraud in Pennsylvania, you might consider getting a free case evaluation.
+If you have been charged with telemarketing fraud in Pennsylvania, don't delay; contact an experienced Pennsylvania criminal defense lawyer today.